scipy-conference/scipy_proceedings/papers/yannick_congo/yannick.congo.rst

 the reproducibility of a simulation is of good interest in the community.
 From more general approaches like defining rules that have to be fulfilled [Sandve2013]_, to more specific approaches [Heroux2011]_, we can define a set of metadata that are useful to determine the reproducibility of a simulation.
 To do so, we have to go from the fact that the execution of a simulation involves mostly five different components: the source code or executable, the input files, the output files, the dependencies and the hosting system.
 The source code or executable gives all the information about what the simulation is, where it can be found (repository) and how it was run.
-The input files represent all the files being loaded by the simulation during its execution.
-The output files represent all the files that the simulation produced during its execution.
+The input files are all the files being loaded by the simulation during its execution.
+The output files are all the files that the simulation produced during its execution.
 The dependencies are all the libraries and tools that are needed by the simulation to run.
 The hosting system is the system in which the simulation is being ran.
 These components can be classified into two groups regarding repeatability as a goal.
-When trying to repeat a simulation, the obvious variable components are: the dependencies and the hosting system.
-We think of them as a cause of uncertainty that lead to variations in the outputs when the source code and inputs are still the same.
+To repeat a simulation execution, the source code and the inputs are part of a group of components that are kept as the same.
+The dependencies and the host system on the other end are part of the component that will most likely change from the original executing system to another that attempt a repeat.
+We think of them as a cause of uncertainties that lead to variations in the outputs when the source code and inputs are still the same.
 To assess a reproducibility property on a simulation, we provide the Table :ref:`assesstable`.
 It defines the reproducibility properties involved (repeatable, reproducible, non-repeatable, non-reproducible or unknown) when comparing the source code, inputs and outputs of two simulations.
+This table is  used in conjunction with the models presented later to assess the reproducibility property of any record in the system compared to another through a requesting mechanism that will be detailed further.

 .. raw:: latex